timobanziger/udacity_dlnd_dog-breed-classifier/README.md

-# Udacity - Deep Learning Nanodegree - Project 2 - Dog Breed Classifier
+# Dog Breed Classifier

+This is the 2nd Project from the Udacity Deep Learnin Nanodegree.
+The goal is to wirte different detectors using CNN.